extcode/cart/Documentation/AdministratorManual/Configuration/ShippingMethods/FlexPrices/Index.rst

        }
    }

-.. container:: table-row
+.. confval:: options.N.className

-   Property
-      plugin.tx_cart.shipping.countries.de.options.N.className
-   Data type
-      string
+   :Type: string
-   Description

    Defines the class which implements the `\Extcode\Cart\Domain\Model\Cart\ServiceInterface`.
    This allows you to implement your own service cost calculation per service method.
    A valid case is, that you have to decide between `serviceAttribute1` (e.g. weight) and `service_attribute2` (e.g. size).
 This is not configurable through TypoScript and heighly depends on your delivery service.